globehint/globehint.github.io/_templates/prompt-fill-daytrip-template.md

 }
 ```

 **Rules**: keep `noindex, nofollow` as-is.
 Note in your response that once this page exists, the base city's own guide page needs its matching Day Trip card `href` updated from `#` to this page's real URL - that's a manual step outside this file.
+Do not use em dashes, replace them with other correct alternatives.

 Destination: **[DESTINATION]**, day trip from **[BASE CITY]**